15 Of The Best Museums In Sarajevo, Bosnia-Herzegovina

 After the war had ended, the Sarajevo Tunnel Museum was established in a private house, the basement of which was the entrance to the tunnel.
 When you visit this unique Sarajevo museum, you can walk a section of the tunnel.
 There are also exhibits of flags, military equipment, war photos, and uniforms.

 Note that this museum lies outside the city center.
-The best way to get there is either by rental car if you have one, or by taxi.
+The best way to get there is either by renting a car if you have one, or by taxi.

 Brands We Use And Trust